|WRFS|| June 21 – September 9

 Children can borrow fishing gear and snag some bait, provided by the ODNR Division of Wildlife.
 They often reel in bluegill, pumpkinseed, bass, or yellow perch, but you never know what might bite!
 Kids can even learn about the food web as their freshly caught round gobies, an invasive species, are fed to the hungry fish in the Aquatic Visitors Center’s aquaria.

 Get your kids excited about science!
-Each Saturday, the Aquatic Visitors Center hosts a program for children at 2 p.m. on the dock.
+Most Saturdays in the summer, the Aquatic Visitors Center hosts a program for children at 2 p.m. on the dock.
 Topics vary from week to week, but previous programs have included:

 - Animals of the Lake Erie Watershed